Abstract

 Monitoring of Alpha subclusters in Thuringia reveals temporally and regionally restricted distribution patterns

 Eight of these subclusters are based around a specific spike protein mutation, while the other contains a mutation within the ORF1b region.
 The subcluster 7.1 “S:N185D” branched out from the subcluster 7 “ORF1b:A520V” and subcluster 6.1 “S:V90F” is a branch of subcluster 6 “S:S939F” (see Table 1).
 These two branched subclusters still carry the specific mutation of their originating subcluster.
 The subclusters 3, 4, and 5 were observable between two and three months, and the other subclusters over at least four months.
-To investigate these subclusters’ regional spread, each sample was mapped to its Thuringian district based on the resident’s postal code it was isolated from.
+To investigate these subclusters’ regional spread, each sample was mapped to its Thuringian district based on the resident’s postal code from which it was isolated.
 We then sorted the samples according to their subclusters and visualized them throughout the subcluster’s observed period.
 The spread of two representative subclusters is exemplary visualized in Figure 2a, and all the subclusters are available via Supplementary Figure S4 and their data in Supplementary Table S3.
 Additionally, all subclusters and their metadata are also available via Microreact (see Methods “Subcluster identification”).

 Several limitations need to be considered.
 The identified subclusters may have multiple origins or may not originate from Thuringia.
 Due to the lack of precise zip codes (publicly available German genomes are limited to postal codes of sending and sequencing laboratories), monitoring the subclusters in other states on a district level was impossible.
 Nevertheless, we could follow how the subclusters developed in Thuringia, even if multiple origins may have affected the overall speed or length of each subcluster’s occurrence.